aaltonewmedia/physcomp.newmedia.dog/content/2025/val/final-project/index.md

 <hr>

-<i>After reviewing and organizing my ideas, I find the use of an electric nose interesting, but I’m not very satisfied with the concept itself.
-So for now, I’m considering either simply running the **electric nose experiment** or moving forward with the **Apology Machine.**</i>
+*After reviewing and organizing my ideas, I find the use of an electric nose interesting, but I’m not very satisfied with the concept itself.
+So for now, I’m considering either simply running the **electric nose experiment** or moving forward with the **Apology Machine.***